doungdoth/Doung-Doth-s-Final-Pack/README.md

   160  ls /home

 + Expected grade: A
-+ Justification: I've been learning to work with elive, and trying out many different commands.
++ Justification: I've been using elive as my daily OS and has learned to work with elive features.
+There are some familiarities to iOS.
+I've tried out many different commands.
 Some included from the standard commands like ls... apug , apt-get, install ,to those my peers have come up with or found, that I found interesting from getting packages, to updating, and graphics.